Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 Method: I trusted Stumptown Coffee’s recipe for a French press, which turned out to be a mistake.
 The ratio of coffee to water looked off from the start.
 When I punched the numbers into my calculator, it turned out to be 18 parts water to 1 part coffee.
 I decided to prepare it a second time with a similar, two-part pouring technique, but with a 13:1 ratio.

-Taste: The Stumptown recipe lead to a thin and tealike cup.
+Taste: The Stumptown recipe led to a thin and tealike cup.
 There was some nice, light acidity to the coffee, but I found it underwhelming.
 The second recipe produced a far better cup: acidic, fruity, sweet, superb on almost every count.

 Cleanup: There’s no way around it: It’s messy.
 Used grounds collect at the bottom of the carafe, and it can be a pain to sweep those cleanly into the trash or compost.
 The problem is such that people have developed “hacks” to better clean it.